MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-extents.md

 * Using built-in filtering capabilities in the command is preferred over adding a query-based filter (such as adding `| where DatabaseName == '...'` and `TableName == '...'`).
 * If the optional list of extent IDs is provided, the returned data set is limited to those extents only.
-    * This method is much faster than filtering (adding `| where ExtentId in(...)`) to the results of "bare" commands.
+  * This method is faster than filtering (adding `| where ExtentId in(...)`) to the results of "bare" commands.
 * If `tags` filters are specified:
   * The returned list is limited to those extents whose tags collection obeys *all* of the provided tags filters.
-    * This method is much faster than filtering (adding `| where Tags has '...' and Tags contains '...'` to) the results of "bare" commands.
+  * This method is faster than filtering (adding `| where Tags has '...' and Tags contains '...'` to) the results of "bare" commands.
   * `has` filters are equality filters.
-Extents that aren't tagged with either of the specified tags will be filtered out.
+Extents that aren't tagged with either of the specified tags are filtered out.
   * `!has` filters are equality negative filters.
-Extents that are tagged with either of the specified tags will be filtered out.
+Extents that are tagged with either of the specified tags are filtered out.
   * `contains` filters are case-insensitive substring filters.
-Extents that don't have the specified strings as a substring of any of their tags will be filtered out.
+Extents that don't have the specified strings as a substring of any of their tags are filtered out.
   * `!contains` filters are case-insensitive substring negative filters.
-Extents that have the specified strings as a substring of any of their tags will be filtered out.
+Extents that have the specified strings as a substring of any of their tags are filtered out.

 ## Database scope